Ada Lovelace and the automation

-Both are also evident in the current developer study by Stack Overflow, which provides interesting insights into the IT industry.
+Both of these are also evident in a Stack Overflow developer study that provides interesting insights into the IT industry.

 Women in IT: tech industry predominantly male

-So it is no wonder that in this year's 9 survey, 10 participants identify themselves as male.
-However, there is a small increase in the number of participants: last year only 6,8 percent women were, this year already 7,9 percent have been.
-Although the survey on gender is not representative, there is an interesting trend: men are more confident; because 68 percent of men consider themselves competent enough for their job compared to only 59 percent of non-binary participants and 53 percent of women.
-If one compares these numbers with the fact that a larger proportion of participating women and non-binary IT experts had more than five years of work experience, the assumption of a so-called imposter syndrome is close (34 percent of women, 32 percent of non-binary Category and only 31 percent of men had more than five years of work experience).
+It is no wonder that 9 out of 10 participants in the survey identify themselves as male.
+There is, however, a small increase in the number of participants: While only 6,8 percent were women last year, it was already 7,9 percent this year.
+Even if the survey on gender is not representative, there is an interesting trend: men are more confident; because 68 percent of men consider themselves competent enough for their job compared to only 59 percent of non-binary participants and 53 percent of women.
+If these numbers are compared to the fact that a larger proportion of the women and non-binary IT experts who participated had more than five years of work experience, it is reasonable to assume a so-called imposter syndrome (34 percent women, 32 percent of non-binary ones) Category and only 31 percent of men had more than five years of work experience).

 The majority of participants have a bachelor's degree in computer science or computer engineering, so they have completed a classical university education.
 With the university degree, however, the learning is not completed, because whole 86 percent of respondents have taught themselves at least one new technology itself.
 The job entails that you always have to get to know and learn the latest technologies, because the following applies: What is used today is probably old hat tomorrow.